-Architectural practices tend to have varying styles with some opting for fully coloured / rendered drawings and others simple, black and white line drawings, which there is a lot to be said for.
+Architectural practices tend to have varying styles with some opting for fully colored / rendered drawings and others simple, black and white line drawings, which there is a lot to be said for.

 But for architecture students, the coloured/rendered graphical approach is almost a must, and Photoshop is just about the best software with its layering and blending modes in achieving this.